Teaching Your Children About God’s Appointed Times | Sukkot

 - Confidence

 Every child needs to feel confident.
-However, they need to understand the difference between Kingdom confidence and “self” confidence.
+However, they must understand the difference between Kingdom confidence and “self” confidence.
 One focuses on God’s ability, and the other is pride, a Hellenistic way of thinking.
 When they understand their confidence is from the Lord, they will be equipped to receive above and beyond what they could ask.
 This confidence ties them to their identity as a King’s kid, knowing they can boldly approach the throne in their time of need.

 - Covenant